Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/renderer/renderer_properties.md

 ### Using renderer properties

 Unlike renderer effects which are something you are creating, renderer properties configure how something should render.
-You can find everything you can configure with renderer properties and what you can configure in the mapping viewer `/hotline homepage`.
+You can find everything you can configure with renderer properties and what you can configure in the [mapping viewer](https://github.com/FiskFille/FiskHeroes-Mapping-Viewer/releases).
 These are most often used to change what beams and trails look like.
 Renderer properties go into your renderer file in the `initEffects` function, they do not need to be rendered in the `render` function.

 ```js
 var utils = implement("fiskheroes:external/utils");